 Source: Strava

-A new messaging feature launched in December 2023 allows users to chat one-on-one or in groups and easily share activities and routes.
-Privacy controls require users to opt-in and choose whether anyone or only existing followers can message them.
+In December 2023, Strava added a new built-in messaging feature that allows users to chat one-on-one or in groups and easily share activities and routes.
+Privacy controls require users to opt in and choose whether anyone or only existing followers can message them.
 The goal of the messaging feature is to reduce context switching between other apps when planning group fitness activities.
 As Strava's chief business officer, Zipporah Allen, noted in the December 2023 press release:

 “The magic of Strava is in that connection and belonging that people feel, and so messaging is really the next iteration of what that feels like.”